-The most fundamental goal of the Construction Management program at Florida Tech is to prepare a student to enter the workforce immediately upon graduation as a fully functional construction manager.
+The most fundamental goal of the Construction Management program at Florida Tech is to prepare the student to enter the workforce immediately upon graduation as a fully functional construction manager.
 To accomplish this, students at Florida Tech are skilled in a broad range of the most basic skills needed to understand and direct the construction process.
 This involves a complete working knowledge of the primary skills in construction methods in order to bring the project in on time, under budget and with good quality including:

-- Plan reading
+- plan reading

 - project planning